How Edays transformed the way we approach absence.

 Full workforce visibility

 Edays has made annual leave and TOIL management significantly easier for both team members and managers.
 It’s flexible enough to allow for hourly or daily recording of leave, which is ideal for our departments.
 It has replaced a number of separate and inconsistent team spreadsheets stored on shared drives, resulting in a central, consistent and manageable leave and absence system.

 The University of Nottingham is one of the UK’s top universities and is recognized across the globe.
 Edays worked with The University of Nottingham to remove the manual absence processes that were hindering the visibility of absence across their organization.

 By doing so they have managed to remove several complex spreadsheets and streamline their absence processes to reduce the time taken to perform HR and Admin tasks.

-As with many educational institutions, The University of Nottingham required a system that was flexible and adaptable to suit requirements that differ from faculty to faculty.
+As with many higher education businesses, The University of Nottingham required a system that was flexible and adaptable to suit requirements that differ from faculty to faculty.

-From initial rollout to just a couple of faculties, e-days has grown throughout the University of Nottingham to cover over 2500 staff at present.
-The organisation-wide rollout has enabled e-days to provide impactful improvement to the University of Nottingham’s planned and unplanned leave processes.
+From initial rollout to just a couple of faculties, Edays has grown throughout the University of Nottingham to cover over 2500 staff at present.
+The organization-wide rollout has enabled Edays to provide impactful improvement to the University of Nottingham’s planned and unplanned leave processes.

-The ability to deal with this has vastly improved the speed in which HR/Admin tasks are undertaken and the self-service nature of e-days has devolved responsibilities to the employees themselves.
+The ability to deal with this has vastly improved the speed at which HR and Admin tasks are undertaken and the self-service nature of Edays has devolved responsibilities to the employees themselves.